dsiu13/python-notes/automate/ch5_dict/dictionary.md

 ## setdefault() Method
 - You’ll often have to set a value in a dictionary for a certain key only if that key does not already have a value.
 - setdefault() takes two arguments.
-- The first argument passed is the key to check for, and the secondis the value to set at that key if the key doesn't exist.
+- The first argument passed is the key to check for, and the second is the value to set at that key if the key doesn't exist.
 - If the key does exist it returns the key's value.
 ```
 picnic_basket = {'apples': 5, 'cups': 2}